viratupadhyay/Cleaningdata-assignment/README.md

 	* `y_train.txt`
 	* `y_test.txt`

-**Once those steps are complete, you can run the R script ([run_analysis.R](run_analysis.R)).** Note that it requires the [reshape2 package](http://cran.r-project.org/web/packages/reshape2/index.html), which can be downloaded from CRAN.
+**Once those steps are complete, you can run the R script ([run_analysis.R](run_analysis.R)).** Note: it requires the [reshape2 package](http://cran.r-project.org/web/packages/reshape2/index.html), which can be downloaded from CRAN.

 **The output of the R script is a tidy data set, [tidydata.csv].**

-You can read more about the data and the analysis in the code book.
+You can read more about the data and the analysis in the code book included in the repository.